Geraldkigotho/NLP-tweet-sentiment-project/README.md

 **Observation**

-We can observe that the bigrams such as `apple store` are mostly related to  dominating the Google and Apple products tweets.
-The presence of bigrams such as "rt mention" dominating the dataset suggests that many tweets are retweets or mentions, which are typically used to highlight trending topics, news, and user opinions.
+We can observe that the bigrams such as `Apple store` are mostly related to  dominating the Google and Apple products tweets.
+Bigrams such as "rt mention" dominating the dataset suggest that many tweets are retweets or mentions, typically used to highlight trending topics, news, and user opinions.
 This can imply that discussions about Apple and Google products are significantly influenced by social sharing and user interactions on the platform

 **A bar plot showing the top positive and negative sentiments**